hakeemsalman/awesome-cheatsheet/React/ReactJS.md

 3. Type your name of `<project>` --> select framework `react` --> cd `<project name>` --> `npm install` --> `npm run dev`.
 4. Open host in the browser and customize your application based on your requirements.

-## Topics

-1. Props
-2. Creating componenets from the array
-3.

 ## The Rules of JSX (react.dev)